The Frontiers in Neuroscience journal series is the 1st most cited in Neurosciences

 PMCID: all published articles receive a PMCID

-Frontiers in Neuroinformatics welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge and Technology Report.
+Frontiers in Neuroinformatics welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.

 All manuscripts must be submitted directly to Frontiers in Neuroinformatics, where they are peer-reviewed by the Associate and Review Editors of the specialty journal.